-As per 10 CSR 20-7.015, BOD5 and TSS collected for sand filters may be grab samples.
-Grab samples must be collected for pH, Ammonia as N, E. coli, TRC, and Dissolved Oxygen.
-This is due to the holding time restriction for E. coli, the volatility of Ammonia and TRC, and the fact that pH and DO cannot be preserved and must be sampled in the field.
-As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
+As per 10 CSR 20-7.015, BOD5, TSS and samples collected for sand filters may be grab samples.
+Grab samples must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.